IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/media/customize-a-media-source.md

 A media source might provide poor quality of its input data, due to a sub-par implementation of the Android Automotive Media API, causing the default user interface to display it incorrectly.

-When browsing through content from the `ExampleInternetRadio` app, normally the TomTom IndiGO user interface would display the [`IviMediaItem`](TTIVI_PLATFORM_API)`.title` field of a playable media item in a more visually-prominent fashion (in bold and with a bigger font size) and the [`IviMediaItem`](TTIVI_PLATFORM_API)`.subtitle` field, when present, in a less-prominent fashion
+When browsing through content from the `ExampleInternetRadio` app, normally the TomTom Digital Cockpit user interface would display the [`IviMediaItem`](TTIVI_PLATFORM_API)`.title` field of a playable media item in a more visually-prominent fashion (in bold and with a bigger font size) and the [`IviMediaItem`](TTIVI_PLATFORM_API)`.subtitle` field, when present, in a less-prominent fashion